deepankarck2/Netflix-Top-Content/README.md

 ```bash
 touch .env
 ```
 2. Follow the instruction below to configure the environment file.
-Add all the .env variables condentially shared with you.
+Add all the .env variables that has been confidentiality shared.
 ```
 # database
 MYSQL_HOST=